-Encryption security: The SPL Wireless networks use WPA2-PSK.
+Encryption security: The SPL Wireless networks use WPA-PSK and WPA2-PSK.
 If WEP appears to be the only option for encryption on your computer, your hardware or software needs to be upgraded.
-Our system supports 802.11g and b.
-We do not support 802.11n.
+Our system supports 802.11 b, g, and n.

 While visiting the Village of Oak Creek Center, look for the wireless network SPLVOC1 in your Available Networks list.
 Request the Password/Passphrase at the desk.

 If you need help, please ask at the Reference Desk.